-We were there on 1st May, so it was the springtime.
-From the top, we could see how the vegetation is progressing on a different level of altitudes.
+We were there on 1st May, so it was springtime.
+From the top, we could see how the vegetation is progressing on different levels of altitudes.
 Basically above 1000m.a.s.l. the beeches were still without leaves developed.
-Beneath this altitude it was slightly better, however bigger progress could be noticeable on the Ukrainian side of the forest (Pic.
+Beneath this altitude it was slightly better, however, bigger progress could be noticeable on the Ukrainian side of the forest (Pic.
 55).

 I can admit, that view on the Bukowska Pass [Przeł.
 Bukowska] was awesome.
 I remember, when I was there almost 12 years ago.
 Then I saw a boundary post from a few meters distance and Plishka peak beyond.
 Now it was exactly another way round!